AI

 Translation: if connecting the AI to your current software requires six months of custom development, you’ve picked the wrong vendor.
 Or the wrong time to implement.

-Mid-size companies can’t afford integration nightmares.
+Mid-size companies can not afford integration nightmares.
 You need AI that works with what you already have, not AI that requires rebuilding your entire tech stack.

 Setting up technical infrastructure and team readiness